swittchawa/Streaming-Pipeline/README.md

-# Streaming Pipeline with Kafka, PySpark, FastAPI, and MongoDB
+# Streaming Pipeline with Kafka, PySpark, FastAPI, MongoDB, and StreamLit